-The number of shares of common stock outstanding after this offering is based on 17,750,332 shares outstanding on October 23, 2012 and excludes:
+The number of shares of common stock outstanding after this offering is based on 18,601,168 shares outstanding on February 28, 2013 and excludes:

-- 1,953,712 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$7.20 per share; - 637,500 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$6.00 per share; - 60,082 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$4.93 per share; - 1,745,381 shares of common stock issuable upon the conversion of our senior secured convertible debentures due April 5, 2014; - 3,137,350 shares of common stock issuable upon the exercise of currently outstanding options with exercise prices ranging from \$0.004 to \$10.40 and having a weighted average exercise price of \$4.55 per share; and - 1,572,296 shares of common stock available for future issuance under our 2011 UMBRELLA Option Plan.
+- 1,953,712 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$7.20 per share; - 637,500 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$6.00 per share; - 57,974 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$4.93 per share; - 1,792,281 shares of common stock issuable upon the conversion of our senior secured convertible debentures due April 5, 2015; - 3,612,737 shares of common stock issuable upon the exercise of currently outstanding options with exercise prices ranging from \$0.001 to \$10.40 and having a weighted average exercise price of \$4.72 per share; and - 1,618,650 shares of common stock available for future issuance under our 2011 UMBRELLA Option Plan. - any additional shares of common stock that we would be required to issue to the investors in our March 31, 2011 financing in the event that the actual offering price of our common stock in this offering is below \$6.00 per share.
+Based on an assumed offering price of \$2.70 per share (which is the last reported sales price of our common stock on February 28, 2013), we would be required to issue 460,943 additional shares of common stock to our March 31, 2011 investors.
+See "Risk Factors - Risks Related to Our Organization, Our Common Stock and This Offering - Should we issue shares in this offering below \$6.00 per share, it will result in the issuance of additional shares, without any new consideration, to the investors in our March 31, 2011 financing."

-Unless otherwise stated, all information contained in this prospectus assumes:
+Unless otherwise stated, all information contained in this prospectus assumes no exercise of the overallotment option granted to the underwriters.